Mutalenic/Bookstore/README.md

-## Bookstore: initialize project with components
+## Bookstore: Reducers and Actions
-In this project I have laid the foundations for my Bookstore website.
-I have created the React part of the app.
-I have also set up routing using React Router.
+In this project I have configured my Redux Store and wrote actions and reducer for adding and removing books.

 ## Built With
 This project is built with: